 “The huge gap left by the government’s inability to respond to the event was instinctively filled by female community members who mobilized as the region rallied to ‘save itself.”

-“This included key coordination on through Resilience Lismore; harnessing Indigenous approaches to trauma and healing via services such as the Healing Hub; and the provision of resources through locations such as the Koori Mail hub—all led by women.”
+“This included key coordination on social media through Resilience Lismore; harnessing Indigenous approaches to trauma and healing via services such as the Healing Hub; and the provision of resources through locations such as the Koori Mail hub—all led by women.”

 “Historically, women bear the burden of labor and the health impacts of disasters,” Professor Alston said.